What We Find Before Anyone Else Looks

 Original contractor resurfaces with IP claim post-close.
 Key consultants depart during integration.
 "Automated" platform requires manual intervention on every client engagement.
 Buyer discovers they acquired a services company, not a software company.

-Fintech Platform 6 Risks Surfaced Detected
+Fintech Platform Modeled Scenario 6 Risks

 "Proprietary AI" was a third-party library with no validation.